What is the General Data Protection Regulation (GDPR)?

 Controllers must store the personal data in a common format, such as a CSV file, which is easily transferred to another organisation – at the request of the individual.
 If an individual makes such a request under this rule the controller has one month to comply.

 Penalties under the GDPR are much tougher than any data protection regulations we’ve seen before, so, if you haven’t done so already, you will want to prioritise preparations.

 If you fail to obtain proper consent, ignore individuals’ rights over their personal data, transfer data to another country or ignore any of the other principles for processing data then your data protection authority could issue a penalty of up to €20 million or 4% of your global annual turnover, whichever is higher.

 There are also financial penalties for those who fail to report a data breach within the specified time period.
-If upon discovering a data breach, you do not notify the individuals affected by the breach and your data protection authority within 72 hours then you could face a fine of up to 2% of your global annual revenue or €10 million, whichever is higher.
+If upon discovering a data breach, you do not notify your data protection authority within 72 hours then you could face a fine of up to 2% of your global annual revenue or €10 million, whichever is higher.

 Currently, the maximum fine for a data breach, under the Data Protection Act, is £500,000.
 Although, to date, the highest penalty issued has been £400,000 – which was levied on TalkTalk following their breach in 2016.
-However, if the company were to have the same breach under the GDPR they would be looking at a fine of £59 million – a considerable jump!
+However, if that breach had occurred under GDPR legislation.
+That fine would have increased to £59 million – a considerable jump!

-This is just meant as a high-level overview of the key point of the new GDPR, and organisations should carry out their own research and seek consultative advice on the steps they need to take to achieve compliance.
+This is just meant as a high-level overview of the key point of the new GDPR.
+Organisations should carry out their own research and seek consultative advice on the steps they need to take to comply.